What is Emotional Design?

-By now, we have established that emotional design tries to make the user feel in a certain way about a product or service.
-So, I found the following emotional design principles quite enlightening to offer better user experience:
+By now, we have established that emotional design tries to make the user feel a certain way about a product or service.
+So, I found the following emotional design principles quite enlightening to offer a better user experience:

 Stimulate the emotions of the user

 One should use various elements appropriately to create different emotional experiences, enhancing the UX such as:

 - Using bright colors to evoke delightful emotions.